 One reason many people are familiar with this adagio is that it appears in the movie ‘Fifty shades of Grey’… It’s Johann Sebastian BACH: Adagio, which is one of the most beautiful Adagios of the baroque period.
-It comes from “Bach: Concerto in D Minor, BWV 974” which is one of a total of 16 arrangements of Italian instrumental concertos for harpsichord solo, Bach made around 1713.
+It comes from “Bach: Concerto in D Minor, BWV 974”, which is one of a total of 16 arrangements of Italian instrumental concertos for harpsichord solo.
+Bach made around 1713.

 When you think of Bach, say his Cello suites, you have to consider that most of his music wasn’t ‘popular’ when he wrote it.
-He was employed as ‘Composer’ at an estate, and most of his music, he wrote for himself, played for himself, in a small chamber in the castle… 300 years ago.
+He was employed as ‘Composer’ at an estate.
+Most of his music, he wrote for himself, played for himself, in a small chamber in the castle… 300 years ago.
 He wrote hundreds of pieces for organ, choir, as well as many other instruments.
 He spent most of his life as a church organist and a choir director.
 His music combines profound expression with clever musico-mathematical feats, like fugues and canons in which the same melody is played against itself in various ways.

 Bach Adagio on piano

-In the video below, Piano arrangement of Johann Sebastian Bach’s 2nd Movement “Adagio” from his “Concerto in D Minor, BWV 974”.
+In the video below, Piano arrangement of Bach’s 2nd Movement “Adagio” from his “Concerto in D Minor, BWV 974”.
 Bach’s concerto is an arrangement of “Concerto for Oboe and Strings in D minor” by Baroque composer Alessandro Marcello, So It’s Marcello from Venice, and then again, it’s Bach… Marcello (1669 – 1747) composed the original Oboe concerto in the early 18th century, Bach (1675-1750) re-wrote it after Marcello.